personalmedia/clip/docs/host-your-own.md

 Follow [this guide](https://gabrieltanner.org/blog/turn-server/) to either install coturn directly on your system (Step 1) or deploy it via Docker (Step 5).

 You can use the `docker-compose-coturn.yml` in this repository.
-See [Coturn and PairDrop via Docker Compose](#coturn-and-clip-via-docker-compose).
+See [Coturn and CLIP via Docker Compose](#coturn-and-clip-via-docker-compose).

 Alternatively, use a free, pre-configured TURN server like [OpenRelay](https://www.metered.ca/tools/openrelay/)

 <br>

-## PairDrop via HTTPS
+## CLIP via HTTPS

-On some browsers PairDrop must be served over TLS in order for some features to work properly.
+On some browsers CLIP must be served over TLS in order for some features to work properly.
 These may include:
 - Copying an incoming message via the 'copy' button
-- Installing PairDrop as PWA
+- Installing CLIP as PWA
 - Persistent pairing of devices
 - Changing of the display name
 - Notifications